-If you were the victim of a chouse, a fetch or a jig it meant you’d been tricked.
+If you were the victim of a chouse, a fetch or a jig, it meant you’d been tricked.
 Sometimes with ill intent, but often for laughs.
-A rig was another term for a joke.
-If someone ran his rig on someone, it meant they were the butt of his joke.
-If, on the other hand, the target caught on and spoiled the prank, he was up to the Here are a few relatively harmless colonial pranks from that era:
+A “rig” meant a “joke.”
+If someone ran his rig on others, it meant he’d made them the butt of his joke.
+If, on the other hand, the target caught on and spoiled the prank, he was a marplot or spoilsport.

 Thanks to: Grose’s Classical Dictionary of the Vulgar Tongue, By Francis Grose (1785) and Villainies Discovered: OR The Devil’s Cabinet Broken Open, By Richard Head (1673).
 This story was updated in 2022.